boytpcm123/gitlab-ci-fastlane/README.md

 # 4. In closing…

-Hopefully this has been helpful and has inspired you to get iOS builds and publishing working within your GitLab project.
-There is some good additional [CI/CD best-practice](https://docs.fastlane.tools/best-practices/continuous-integration/) documentation for *fastlane* if you get stuck anywhere, and you could also consider using the `CI_BUILD_ID` (which increments each build) to [automatically increment a version](https://docs.fastlane.tools/best-practices/continuous-integration/gitlab/#auto-incremented-build-number).
+Hopefully, this has been helpful and has inspired you to get iOS builds and publishing working within your GitLab project.
+There is some good additional [CI/CD best-practice](https://docs.fastlane.tools/best-practices/continuous-integration/) documentation for *Fastlane* if you get stuck anywhere, and you could also consider using the `CI_BUILD_ID` (which increments each builds) to [automatically increment a version](https://docs.fastlane.tools/best-practices/continuous-integration/gitlab/#auto-incremented-build-number).

-Thanks to Gitlab.com we have our completely free CI and we have learned something about Fastlane tool.
+Thanks to Gitlab.com we have our completely free CI and we have learned something about the Fastlane tool.
 We also managed to create a mechanism for installing IPA straight from Gitlab, so we do not need to use any additional services and we have everything in one place.
 Of course, if we need something more advanced to publish our application, with the help of Fastlane we can easily add for example integration with Testflight.
 I encourage you to learn more about Fastlane and adapt the presented solution to your needs.

 I hope this tutorial can be of great help to you during the iOS software development process, save time for you and your team.